Dozier homers in 1st, Royals snap Indians’ 6-game win streak

+CLEVELAND (AP) — Jakob Junis and the Kansas City Royals have been on a roll since the All-Star break.

-CLEVELAND (AP) — Hunter Dozier homered in the first inning and Jakob Junis pitched two-hit ball through six innings as the Kansas City Royals beat Cleveland 1-0 on Saturday night, snapping the Indians’ six-game winning streak.
+Hunter Dozier homered in the first inning and Junis pitched two-hit ball through six dominant innings as the Royals beat Cleveland 1-0 on Saturday night, snapping the Indians’ six-game winning streak.

-Dozier sent a 349-foot shot to right off Adam Plutko for his 15th home run.
-That run stood up as Junis and three relievers combined for a three-hitter and the Royals’ fourth shutout of the season.
+Kansas City improved to 7-2 since the break — after going 30-61 before it — as Junis, Scott Barlow, Jake Diekman and Ian Kennedy combined to three-hit Cleveland, which is an MLB-best 27-11 since June 4.

+“It has been a pretty good run and as a team, it doesn’t get much better than this,” said Junis, who struck out seven in beating the Indians for the first time in four starts this season.
+“This is exactly what we set out to do, so hopefully we can continue it and keep getting better and keep this roll going.”

-Junis (6-8) struck out seven and walked three before being removed after 94 pitches on a steamy evening with a heat index of 99 degrees at the first pitch.
-The right-hander did not allow a runner past second base.
-He won for the first time in four 2019 starts against the Indians and retired 13 in a row between the second and sixth innings.
+Junis (6-8), who retired 13 in a row between the second and sixth, was removed after 94 pitches on a steamy evening with a heat index of 99 degrees at the first pitch.
+The right-hander has won both of his post-break starts, allowing a lone run over 13 innings against the White Sox and Cleveland.

-Scott Barlow and Jake Diekman followed, while Ian Kennedy worked a perfect ninth for his 17th save.
-Kansas City is 7-2 since the All-Star break, with Junis accounting for two of the victories.
+“He really slowed our bats down and seemed like he could go to a breaking ball for a strike whenever he wanted to,” Indians manager Terry Francona said.
+“Then he’d elevate a fastball for effect and go right back to it, and it kind of gave us fits.”

+Batting third, Dozier sent a 349-foot shot to right off Adam Plutko for his 15th homer.
+The run stood up as Cleveland managed singles by Francisco Lindor in the first and Jason Kipnis in the sixth, and a Greg Allen double in the seventh.

+Kennedy pitched a perfect ninth for his 17th save as the Indians failed to advance a runner past second base, yet remained three games behind AL Central-leading Minnesota.

+“This was a lot of fun,” Dozier said.
+“Junis did a heck of a job and all our bullpen guys did awesome.
+Plutko threw a really good one, as well, as it was just one of those nights where pitchers dominated.”

-Right-hander Plutko (3-2) worked a season-high seven innings, giving up two hits.
+Plutko (3-2) worked a season-high seven innings, giving up two hits and striking out four.

-Cleveland, which entered the day three games behind AL Central-leading Minnesota, is an MLB-best 27-11 since June 4.

-Francisco Lindor had a leadoff single in the first and Jason Kipnis started the sixth with an infield single to account for the only hits off Junis.

-Kansas City’s Cam Gallagher had two doubles, but was picked off second base with no outs in the eighth by fellow catcher Roberto Pérez.
-It proved costly as Whit Merrifield and Alex Gordon followed with back-to-back singles off Tyler Clippard.

-Royals center fielder Billy Hamilton made a superb running catch in the sixth, robbing Lindor with a leaping grab before crashing into the wall.
+Kansas City preserved the shutout in the sixth when center fielder Billy Hamilton made a superb running catch, robbing Lindor with a leaping grab before crashing into the wall.
+He kept the ball hidden in his glove for several seconds to add a dramatic touch.

-Before the game, Kansas City designated for assignment former closer Wily Peralta.
-The right-hander went 2-4 with a 5.80 ERA in 42 relief appearances.
-Righty Josh Staumont was recalled from Triple-A Omaha.
+“I was thinking about acting like I just missed it the whole time and stay at the fence like I was mad, but Juni was in the zone, so I couldn’t do him like that,” Hamilton said, laughing.
+“You can’t be messing around with him, so I decided to run around for a little bit instead.”

 SILENT TREATMENT